liuhaha0607/nanopore-zscore-analysis/README.md

 The BAM files must be aligned to the reference sequence contained in `ref.fasta`.

 The current script analyzes the first reference sequence in `ref.fasta`.
 The reference name used in the BAM files must therefore match the first reference name in the FASTA file.

+The corresponding BAM files, BAM index files, and reference sequence are available in the associated Zenodo dataset.

 ## Running the analyses